MicrosoftWord12/discord-bot-generator/INFO.md

 ### Currently working on

-- [ ] Functionality
 - [ ] Making sure the files load properly
-- [ ] reading and writing to files work properly
+- [x] reading and writing to files work properly